Kabul attack could spark terrorism along US-Mexico border, Texas GOP lawmaker warns

 Tony Gonzales called on President Biden to immediately secure the southern border

-The U.S. could terrorism along the U.S.-Mexico border following the deadly attack in Kabul, Afghanistan, a Republican congressman from Texas warned Thursday.
+The U.S. could see terrorism along the U.S.-Mexico border following the deadly attack in Kabul, Afghanistan, a Republican congressman from Texas warned Thursday.

 U.S. Rep. Tony Gonzales, who served in the U.S. Navy and supported combat operations in Iraq and Afghanistan, said he feared the deadly attack in Kabul earlier Thursday was the beginning of "what we will continue to see."